Rush Hour (Armin van Buuren composition)

 "Rush Hour" is an instrumental composition by Dutch DJ and producer Armin van Buuren.
 The song was released in the Netherlands by Armind on 25 June 2007 as the only single from van Buuren's compilation A State of Trance 2007.
 It was the official anthem of 2007 UEFA European Under-21 Championship in the Netherlands.
 Another version of the track starts with an introduction called "Miserere".

+Background and release

+"Rush Hour" was released as a single by Armin van Buuren in 2007.
+Van Buuren's official website lists the release date as 25 June 2007 and identifies Armind as the label.
+The same listing gives the record's tracklist as "Miserere & Rush Hour (Original Mix)" and "Rush Hour (No Intro Edit)".

+A digital EP edition on Apple Music is listed as a three-track release dated 2 June 2007, issued by Armada Music, and includes the radio edit, "Miserere & Rush Hour", and the no intro edit.
+The track was also included on van Buuren's mix album A State of Trance 2007, where "Miserere" and "Rush Hour" appear as the opening tracks of the second disc.

 Critical reception

 Nine years after its release, Idris Jones from webmedia We Rave You affirmed that "'Rush Hour' is undoubtedly one of the most distinctive, significant and timeless trance tracks of all time."
 He acclaimed "its opening atmosphere, the high tempo rhythmic percussion that underlays the rising chords set a spine tingling precedent for the remainder of the track".